Property Brothers (franchise): Brothers Take New Orleans

-Property Brothers at Home: Drew’s Honeymoon House
+Property Brothers at Home: Drew's Honeymoon House

 Drew and his fiancée, Linda Phan, completed filming a five-episode chronicle of the 12-week remodel of their home in Los Angeles.
-The show, called Property Brothers at Home: Drew’s Honeymoon House, aimed to have all the renovations done in time for the couple’s wedding rehearsal dinner.
+The show, called Property Brothers at Home: Drew's Honeymoon House, aimed to have all the renovations done in time for the couple's wedding rehearsal dinner.
 The series is produced by Scott Brothers Entertainment, and Jonathan, Drew, Jane Van Deuren, and Jim MacPherson serve as executive producers.
 The home was built in the 1920s, and is "an original 1920s-era, 3,400-square-foot home" in Hancock Park, Los Angeles.
 Both a renovation and restoration, the couple sought to preserve elements of the English-inspired architecture while adding modern updates, Hollywood glam, and an Art Deco design style.
 They also added a basement to the house.
 Drew and Linda plan to raise their future children in the house.
 Jonathan and JD participated in the project.
 The program premiered on November 22, 2017 on HGTV, and on November 27 on HGTV Canada.

-While promoting the show, HGTV will be employing a multi-platform initiative designed to capitalize on the 513 million monthly visitors they receive across their digital platforms, as well as its 104 million television viewers per month.
-Maximizing the wedding theme from the home renovation program, the network will produce more than a dozen short-form videos around the show, as well as exclusive digital and social content, a national print story in HGTV Magazine, and a special episode of Food Network's Cake Hunters (which will air in February 2018).
+While promoting the show, HGTV employed a multi-platform initiative designed to capitalize on the 513 million monthly visitors they receive across their digital platforms, as well as its 104 million television viewers per month.
+Maximizing the wedding theme from the home renovation program, the network would produce more than a dozen short-form videos around the show, as well as exclusive digital and social content, a national print story in HGTV Magazine, and a special episode of Food Network's Cake Hunters (which aired in February 2018).
 Drew and Linda also appeared on the cover of People magazine the week of the show's premiere.